 $ scp -r <path to the file directory> <your user's name>@<VM's IP address>:/var/www/html

 Use the WinSCP program to copy the local file directory to the

 The domain name that you want to use for your website must be associated with the created VM.

-The instructions below describe how to configure an external DNS service using as an example reg.ru for
+The instructions below describe how to configure an external DNS service using reg.ru for the

 example.com domain names:

-- A record of the A type allows you to map the
+- An A record allows you to map the

 example.comdomain name to its IP address.

 - A CNAME (Canonical Name) record for